JustinData/GA-WDI-Work/w01/d05/ASSIGNMENT_FILES/lab.md

 #####Phase 6 (Bonus)
 - Limit the number of animals a client can adopt to 2 per client.
 If they try to adopt more than that, yell at them.
 - Refactor your code to make sure it is DRY (Don't Repeat Yourself) and all your methods are in the appropriate classes.

+TO DO:
+#####Phase 7 (Bonus)
+- Add a new class that inherits from your client/person class called CatLady.
+A cat lady only takes cats, and take as many cats as there is space in a computer's memory.